 Largest elevation gain of the weeks walk: 610 feet.

 Enjoy another delicious breakfast at The Kangaroo House before walking Crescent Beach Preserve, Big Little Farm, and Inn at Ship Bay.
 With sweeping views of the Eastsound, we’ll take a hearty walk up Flaherty’s Hill for a soft landing at Otter Pond Bed and Breakfast.
-For dinner we will walk to Moran State Park and dine at Cascade Lake with a campfire and a song!
+For dinner we will walk less than a mile to Moran State Park and dine at Cascade Lake with a campfire and a song!

 Day Five